Version0.9

 HPF is inviting responses before finalising v1.0.
 Partial responses are welcome: indicate which question or questions you are addressing, and where possible include your name, organisation, and the section your feedback relates to.
 There is no word limit.
 Technical amendments can go directly to the GitHub repository.

-5. Q5Are there regulatory, contractual, or collective bargaining frameworks that HPF needs to account for in v1.0?
+7. Q7Does the chain-of-title mechanism work outside the UK and US, where co-production paperwork differs?
+Are there regulatory, contractual, or collective-bargaining frameworks HPF needs to account for in v1.0?

 v0.9 Consultation: closes 31 October 2026